 The Securities and Exchange Commission approved amendments to the NASDAQ Stock Market qualitative listing standards to require that a majority of a listed company’s directors be independent and that a compensation committee and nominating committee of the Board composed solely of independent directors be established.

 Since the standards are not applicable to any company where more than 50% of the voting power is held by one individual or group, Cal-Maine is exempt from this provision.
-Fred R. Adams, Jr., Chairman of the Board and Chief Executive Officer and other members of his family own capital stock of our company entitling them to more than 50% of the total voting power of the company.
+Dolph Baker, Chairman of the Board and Chief Executive Officer and other members of his family own capital stock of our company entitling them to more than 50% of the total voting power of the company.
 Cal-Maine is subject to a NASDAQ requirement that the independent directors of the board hold regularly scheduled meetings at which only independent directors are present.

 We have adopted a broad code of business conduct and ethics which guides the activities of our directors, officers, and employees.